MLB 2023 postseason tracker: Follow along with division chases and wild-card races

 ATLANTA BRAVES

-What’s next: The Braves became the first team to clinch a spot in the 2023 postseason with a win over the Pirates on Sunday.
-Owners of a 16-game lead in the NL East, the Braves are into the playoffs for a sixth straight year and could clinch the division title and a bye to the NLDS as soon as Wednesday against the Phillies.
-With the way the Braves have been playing, it’s a safe bet that the NL playoffs will run through Atlanta.
+What’s next: The Braves became the first team to clinch a spot in the 2023 postseason with a win over the Pirates on Sept.
+10, and then they claimed their sixth consecutive division title with a win over the Phillies on Wednesday.
+Owners of baseball's best record, the Braves will next look to secure the NL's top seed, guaranteeing a bye to the NLDS and home-field advantage throughout the postseason.
+With the way the Braves have been playing this year, it’s a safe bet that the NL playoffs will run through Atlanta.

 How they got here: To put it bluntly, the Braves have been far and away the best team in MLB this season.
-With a 30.1% chance of winning the World Series, per FanGraphs, and a do-everything star in Ronald Acuña Jr., the Braves have pitched and hit and slugged and defended their way beyond even the highest expectations for this year.
+With a roughly 30% chance of winning the World Series, per FanGraphs, and a do-everything star in Ronald Acuña Jr., the Braves have pitched and hit and slugged and defended their way beyond even the highest expectations for this year.

 Wins needed to clinch:

-NL East title: 2 (or one plus a Phillies loss)
+NL East title: Clinched

 Why you should root for them: They’re becoming baseball’s new final boss.